 -

-Sandboxing may reveal malicious behavior
+Sandboxing can reveal behavior

-Users often click phishing links because:
+Users tend to click phishing links because:

 -

-Clicking links feels routine
+Clicking feels routine

 -

-Login prompts seem normal
+Login prompts appear normal

 -